OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 ![Seven](./doc_resources/OpenCPN.png)

 When a graphical user interface is needed, we use web pages.
 All you need to see them is a (recent) browser.
-No need to worry about the operating system of the client you use (Android, iPhone, etc), nor about the type of device you use (laptop, tablet, cell-phone, etc).
+No need to worry about the operating system of the client you use (Android, iPhone, etc), nor about the type of device (laptop, tablet, cell-phone, etc).
 The Web pages presented (and packaged) here require absolutely _**NO**_ external framework.
 There is an `index.html`, accessible for example from `http://192.168.50.10:9999/zip/index.html`, that gathers several examples you can use.
 This includes `admin` pages, and log files management as well.